massyn/server-build/README.md

 * Update your DNS entry for the website to point to your server.
 * $ sudo ./configure_virtualhost.pl newsite.example.com yes

+#### Install a new Wordpress site
+You can install a fresh Wordpress site using the latest wordpress code.
+First, create the basic website using the steps above.
+Once that's done, you can use this simple script to do to job.

+* $ ./install_wordpress.sh newsite.example.com

 ### Databases
 #### Add a new database